Napoleon Harris: NFL career

-Harris was drafted in the first round of the 2002 draft by the Oakland Raiders, the 23rd overall pick.
+Harris was selected in the first round of the 2002 draft by the Oakland Raiders, the 23rd overall pick.
 That year, he started 13 of 16 regular-season games, all three playoff games, and Super Bowl XXXVII for the Oakland Raiders and was named to the Pro Football Weekly All-Rookie team.

-In 2005, Harris was acquired by the Minnesota Vikings as part of blockbuster trade which sent Randy Moss to Oakland for the seventh overall pick and a seventh-round pick in the 2005 NFL Draft.
+In 2005, Harris was acquired by the Minnesota Vikings as part of blockbuster trade which sent Randy Moss to Oakland for the seventh overall pick and a seventh-round pick in the 2005 NFL draft.
 The Vikings used the picks to select wide receiver Troy Williamson and cornerback Adrian Ward.
 Despite being traded for one of the premier players in the National Football League, Harris did not immediately live up to his potential the following season with the Minnesota Vikings.
 In that first season with the Vikings, he was hampered with a lingering knee injury and saw limited playing time.
 However, in the second season he finished second on the team with 96 tackles, 3 interceptions, 3.5 sacks and 2 fumble recoveries in 14 games.

 On March 6, 2007, Harris agreed to a six-year deal with the Kansas City Chiefs.
 The Chiefs released Harris on October 14, 2008.
 Just two days after his release from the Chiefs, Harris re-joined the Minnesota Vikings on October 16.
 Harris started in 5 of the 10 games he played and finished his second stint with the Vikings with 32 tackles and 1 sack, and also scored his first NFL touchdown after returning a fumble 27 yards in week 12 in Jacksonville.
 Despite a fairly good performance, the Vikings did not hold on to him.

 In May 2008, Napoleon appeared on The CW Network series The Game.
-Harris signed a one-year contract with the Oakland Raiders on August 24, 2009 after the team released cornerback Ricky Manning, but was released five days later.
+Harris signed a one-year contract with the Oakland Raiders on August 24, 2009, after the team released cornerback Ricky Manning, but was released five days later.